Introduction

 It is well known that the earlier accounts witnesses give are usually more reliable than later recollections, for in time, memory fades and may be influenced by other factors.
 In compiling the witnesses' accounts of the wounds, every effort was made to locate and present the first account given by each witness.
 In many cases these were to be found either in notes prepared on the day of the assassination, in Warren Commission testimony a few months later, or in press interviews in the mid 1960's.
 Some of the witnesses' opinions, however, never appeared until years later, some as late as the 1990's.
 It was not the author's intent to list every comment ever made by every witnesses, but rather to gather the earliest, and presumably most reliable, accounts for inspection.
 However, when witnesses gave later, contradictory accounts, an attempt was made to present, explore and interpret the various versions.
 It is likely that some witnesses' descriptions have been unintentionally overlooked.
 (The author welcomes any contributions that might make this compilation more complete.)

-The Skull Wound as Seen by Witnesses at Parkland Hospital:
+---------------------------------------------------------------------------The Skull Wound as Seen by Witnesses at Parkland Hospital:

 The witnesses of the head wound at Parkland were at a distinct advantage over witnesses in Dealey Plaza as they were closer to the President, he was not moving, they had plenty of time in which to observe, and they were experienced observers familiar with the type of injuries JFK suffered.

 With the exception of Adolph Giesecke, MD, the Parkland witnesses were unanimous in placing the skull wound rearward on the right side.
 No Parkland observer placed the wound solely anteriorly on the right side.
 (Adolph Giesecke, MD felt the wound extended from occiput to the front, but on the left side.)
 Given Mrs. Kennedy's recollection of "holding the top of his head down" it may well be that the wound did extend more anteriorly than was apparent to Parkland witnesses.
 This might be explained by a blood clot forming en route from Dealey Plaza to Parkland while Mrs. Kennedy held "the top" of JFK's "head down" causing the more anterior extent of the wound to be unappreciated by the emergency personnel.
 It is clear, however, that the Parkland witnesses described a wound in the rear of the skull on the right side.
-The background and qualifications of the Parkland observers make their repeated, corroborating observations compelling: there was a very obvious defect in the back of the head which was much more than a bullet entrance wound.
+The background and qualifications of the Parkland observers make their repeated, corroborating observations compelling: there was a very obvious defect in the back of the head which was much more than a bullet entrance wound.1) KEMP CLARK, MD: Professor and Director of Neurological Surgery at Parkland, in an undated note apparently written contemporaneously at Parkland described the President's skull wound as, "...in the occipital region of the skull...
+Through the head wound, blood and brain were extruding...
+There was a large wound in the right occipitoparietal region, from which profuse bleeding was occurring...
+There was considerable loss of scalp and bone tissue.
+Both cerebral and cerebellar tissue were extruding from the wound."
+(WC--CE#392)

 In a hand written note dated 11-22-63, Dr. Clark wrote, "a large 3 x 3 cm remnant of cerebral tissue present....there was a smaller amount of cerebellar tissue present also....There was a large wound beginning in the right occiput extending into the parietal region....Much of the skull appeared gone at the brief examination...."
 (Exhibit #392: WC V17:9-10)